 - Interpretation and translation (Arabic and Urdu).
 Many community members will approach us for help dealing with official documents.

 - Language classes.
 We have classes for Arabic.
 We also have English classes for non-English speakers.
 This has been extremely popular over the years, particularly with non-working women accompanying their husbands working or studying in the UK.
 They often have less interaction and opportunity to learn if mainly based at home.
 Learning English is essential to their integration into NI society.

-- We also organise many Social activities including day trips (this year we arranged visits to W5 attended by 75 participants, Zoo trip for 50 families, Party in Park for 100 families), swimming, Day-centre type activities (cookery classes, Arts classes for women), Fun days on Eid, Eid dinner attended by 60 plus families and politicians from all political parties.
-This provides family support, overcomes isolation and supports cultural development.
-We also have a Mothers and Toddlers group on a weekly basis.
+- We also organise many Social activities including day trips, Fun days on Eid, This provides family support, overcomes isolation and supports cultural development.
+We also have a Coffee morning and Mothers and Toddlers group on a weekly basis.